Post job

 $198,269

-This data shows how men and women predominate in the primary care physician position over time.
+This data breaks down the percentage of men and women in primary care physician positions over time.
+Currently, 50.6% of primary care physicians are female.

 Male